Netatalk/netatalk/doc/manual/Installation.md

     library, netatalk can produce the GSS UAM library for authentication with existing Kerberos infrastructure.

+- libunwind

+    When a daemon hits a fatal fault, netatalk logs a backtrace of the faulting thread, and libunwind names the functions in it.
+Builds without it fall back to `backtrace_symbols()`, or to bare addresses on C libraries that lack it, such as musl.

 - PAM

     PAM provides a flexible mechanism for authenticating users.
 PAM was